LeafFilter Partners With DoD SkillBridge To Connect Service Members With Careers

 Military members past and present are an asset to society.
 Even after they transition back to civilian life, military members bring a number of different skills to the table.
-Leadership, strong communication, and ability to perform under pressure are just a few of the skills they bring to the table, all of which make those individuals particularly attractive prospects to employers.
+Leadership, strong communication, and the ability to perform under pressure are just a few of the skills they bring to the table, all of which make those individuals particularly attractive prospects to employers.
 LeafFilter recognizes this, and it strongly supports military members and veterans.

 Recently, LeafFilter partnered with DoD SkillBridge, a program that connects Service members with civilian work opportunities.
 We sat down with Nicholas Busse, Corporate Recruiter at LeafFilter, to talk about this new opportunity.

 LeafFilter: Thanks so much for chatting with us, Nick!
-Tell us a bit about yourself — when did you get started with LeafFilter?
+Tell us a bit about yourself — When did you get started with LeafFilter?

 Nick: I got started with LeafFilter in January of 2020.
 The company is growing and the structure is firm, every department is well-versed, everyone is dedicated to helping grow the business, and the employee culture is strong.
 LeafFilter has been a fantastic fit for me.